CodePapa360/Interactive-comments-section/README.md

 Feel free to contact me with any questions or feedback!

-## Show your support

-Give a ⭐️ if you liked this project!

 ## Acknowledgments

-Special thanks to Frontend Mentor for providing such an amazing platform to practice and improve my frontend skills.
+This project was inspired by the "Interactive Comments Section" challenge from Frontend Mentor.
+Special thanks to Frontend Mentor for providing the design and specifications for this project.

 ## License

-This project is licensed under the [MIT](https://github.com/CodePapa360/Interactive-comments-section/blob/main/LICENSE.md) license, which means you can use, modify, and distribute the code as you wish.
-If you have any questions or feedback, feel free to reach out.
-Thank you for considering my code!
+This project is licensed under the [MIT](https://github.com/CodePapa360/Interactive-comments-section/blob/main/LICENSE.md) License - see the LICENSE file for details.